wp-plugins/draft-notifier/readme.txt

 === Draft Notifier ===
 Tags: draft, notification, notify
 Contributors: mdawaffe
+Requires at least: 2.3.1
+Tested up to: 2.7
+Stable tag: trunk

-Draft Notifier sends a notification email to your blog's admin address when a post is written by a Contributor or when such a post is edited.
+Draft Notifier sends a notification email to your blog's admin address when a post written by a Contributor is Submitted for Review.

 == Installation ==

 1. Upload the plugin to your plugins folder: `wp-content/plugins/`
-2. Activate the plugin ('Draft Notifier') from your <a href="http://codex.wordpress.org/Managing_plugins">Plugin Manager</a> in your <a href="http://codex.wordpress.org/Administration_Panels">Administration Panels</a>.
+2. Activate the plugin ('Draft Notifier') from your Plugins <a href="http://codex.wordpress.org/Administration_Panels">Administration Panels</a>.
 3. That should be it.
 No plugin configuration is necessary.

 == Frequently Asked Questions ==

 = To what email address is the notification sent? =

-The email address used is the one defined in <a href="http://codex.wordpress.org/Administration_Panels">Administration Panels</a>: <a href="http://codex.wordpress.org/Administration_Panels#Options_-_Configuration_Settings">Options</a>-><a href="http://codex.wordpress.org/General_Options_SubPanel">General</a> / Email address.
+The email address used is the one defined in Options -> General / Email address.
 This is *not* necessarily the same as the email address defined in the admin user's user profile.